How to apply

 Two academic references

 All applicants to the MGA must submit two academic letters of reference.
 We have no specific forms for this purpose.
 Letters of recommendation should be uploaded to the online application.
 While completing the online application you will be required to enter an e-mail address for your referee.
-They will then be sent an e-mail instructing them on how to upload their letter directly to your application only after you have paid your application fee.
+Once you enter the name and email of your recommenders, they will be sent an e-mail with a link and instructions on how to upload their letter directly to your application.
 If referees would prefer to send in a hard copy they may do so to our office.
 Please have your referees use their own letterhead.
-If your referee would prefer to send a hard copy please ask your referees to enclose the letter of recommendation in a sealed envelope with a signature across the seal.
-Do not open the envelopes.
+If your referee would prefer to send a hard copy please ask your referees to enclose the letter of recommendation in a sealed envelope with a signature across the seal and send it directly to our departmental office.
 Letters of recommendation will be part of the official student academic record; they are confidential and applicants/students will not have access to them.
 Applicants who have been out of school longer than two years may submit employer references in lieu of academic ones.

 REQUIRED: Please submit a personal statement of approximately 400-500 words that describes the professional interests or issue(s) which attracted you to the Master of Global Affairs program and what you intend to accomplish or pursue in this field after completing the MGA degree.